HarleyCoops/nanochat/README.md

 If you don't have access to local GPUs or want to train larger models, you can deploy nanochat training to **Hyperbolic Labs GPU marketplace**.
 We've built a complete deployment system that:

-- 🚀 Automatically selects the right GPU type and count for your model
+- ðŸš€ Automatically selects the right GPU type and count for your model
-- 💰 Finds the most cost-effective machines that meet your requirements
+- ðŸ’° Finds the most cost-effective machines that meet your requirements
-- 📊 Provides cost estimates before deployment
+- ðŸ“Š Provides cost estimates before deployment
-- ⚡ Supports H100, A100, and other high-performance GPUs
+- âš¡ Supports H100, A100, and other high-performance GPUs

 ### Quick Deploy to Cloud